pingcap/docs/benchmark/benchmark-tidb-using-ch.md

 This document describes how to test TiDB using CH-benCHmark.

-CH-benCHmark is a mixed workload containing both [TPC-C](http://www.tpc.org/tpcc/) and [TPC-H](http://www.tpc.org/tpch/) tests, and it is the most common workload to test HTAP systems.
+CH-benCHmark is a mixed workload containing both [TPC-C](http://www.tpc.org/tpcc/) and [TPC-H](http://www.tpc.org/tpch/) tests.
+It is the most common workload to test HTAP systems.
 For more information, see [The mixed workload CH-benCHmark](https://research.tableau.com/sites/default/files/a8-cole.pdf).

-Before running the CH-benCHmark test, you need to deploy [TiFlash](/tiflash/tiflash-overview.md) first, which is TiDB's HTAP component.
+Before running the CH-benCHmark test, you need to deploy [TiFlash](/tiflash/tiflash-overview.md) first, which is a TiDB's HTAP component.
 After you deploy TiFlash and [create TiFlash replicas](#create-tiflash-replicas), TiKV will replicate the latest data of TPC-C online transactions to TiFlash in real time, and the TiDB optimizer will automatically push down OLAP queries from TPC-H workload to the MPP engine of TiFlash for efficient execution.

 The CH-benCHmark test in this document is implemented based on [go-tpc](https://github.com/pingcap/go-tpc).
 You can download the test program using the following [TiUP](/tiup/tiup-overview.md) command: